rednafi/rubric/README.md

 * [Black](https://github.com/psf/black) as the primary code formatter.
+* [EditorConfig](https://editorconfig.org/) to enforce consistent coding styles for multiple developers.
 * [Isort](https://github.com/PyCQA/isort) to sort the imports.
 * [Flake8](https://github.com/PyCQA/flake8) to ensure style guide conformance.
 * [Mypy](https://github.com/python/mypy) to check the type hints.
 * [Pip-tools](https://github.com/jazzband/pip-tools) to manage the dependencies.
+* [Pre-commit](https://pre-commit.com/) for managing and maintaining the pre-commit hooks.

 Following is a list of config files that Rubric is going to add to your target directory: